digital-synapse/ds.oop/readme.txt

 * ds.min.js is the full ds library.
 It includes several collection classes such as List, Queue, Stack, Dictionary, and Tree as well as some other helper functions and basic polyfills.
 If you just want the OOP framework use ds.oop.min.js instead.

-If you like this project send me an email:
+If you like this project feel free to send me an email:

-  -> digital.synapse.software [ಠ_ಠ] gmail.com
+    digital.synapse.software [ಠ_ಠ] gmail.com